-First you must determine who you would like to request an autograph from.
+First, you must determine from whom you would like to request an autograph.
 Many collectors have a specific focus while others can be more eclectic in their pursuits.
 Still, the primary focus of the hobby is generally on sports and entertainment (TV, movies, and music) personalities.
 Perhaps you have a favorite movie and would love to reach out to the star.
 Maybe it’s the star player of your favorite sports team that you would like to get something signed by.
 Whoever you decide on, it should be someone whose work has had a genuine impact on you.
 Being a “real fan” will help you to create a genuine Letter of Request (LOR).

 2. Find a Good Address

 If you’re willing to pay a small subscription fee, the best single source for fan mail addresses is startiger.com.
 It is constantly updated by an active community of collectors and site administrators.
 If they don’t have the fan mail address that you’re looking for, you can request one and you can all but guarantee that they will update their site quickly to meet your needs.